Saya San: Resistance movements before Saya San

-The colonial government had faced numerous outbreaks of resistance movements throughout 1886–1890.
+The colonial government had faced numerous outbreaks of resistance movements throughout 1885–1895.
 These opposition movements became more intensive and extensive.
-Some of these rebellions were led by former members of the court, like the Myinzaing Prince, who continued to wield considerable influence over troops and villagers in provincial centers that had once been in alliance with the throne.
+Some of these rebellions were led by former members of the court, like the Myinzaing Prince son of King Mindon, who continued to wield considerable influence over troops and villagers in provincial centers that had once been in alliance with the throne.
 Other pockets of resistance were led by local headmen and monks but were limited by size and scope.
-These were often short-lived either due to lack of support or the overwhelming technical advantage of the colonial government.
+Furthermore, these minor revolts were often short-lived either due to a lack of support or the overwhelming technical advantage of the colonial government.

 In the late 1890s, a small group of Buddhist associations with contemporary forms of organization and structure were founded by lay members in an effort to preserve the religion and its place in society.

-In 1906, political organizations such as the Young Men's Buddhist Association (YMBA) came into prominence within Rangoon, drawing young clerks and educated elites into working for changes in colonial society through accepted and approved channels.
-The YMBA focused on improving social conditions and concentrating on educational government on issue of cultural identity.
-This would pave the way for formation of the General Council of Burmese Associations (GCBA) which planned to participate more directly in political protest and demonstrations.
-In order to engage rural communities, members of GCBA would travel into the countryside conducting interviews, collecting data, and filling reports to establish lines of communication with emerging village activists.
-Saya San joined the GCBA and worked in the countryside for more than two years, so he was familiar with rural places and had direct connections with peasants.
+In 1906, political organizations such as the Young Men's Buddhist Association (YMBA) came into prominence within Rangoon, drawing young clerks and educated elites into working for changes to colonial society through accepted channels.
+The YMBA focused on improving social conditions and concentrating on the issue of cultural identity.
+This would pave the way for the formation of the General Council of Burmese Associations (GCBA), which planned to participate more directly in political protest and demonstrations.
+In order to engage rural communities, members of the GCBA would travel into the countryside, conducting interviews, collecting data, and filling reports to establish lines of communication with emerging village activists.
+Saya San would soon after join the GCBA and work in the countryside for more than two years, wherein he became familiar with rural places and had direct connections with peasants.